40+ Best Resources for Student Job Search [2020 Edition]

 - Intern Queen – Created by Lauren Berger, this blog is full of actionable content on how to get an internship and prepare yourself to it.
 Here you’ll also find internship opportunities and can apply to them.

-- College Recruiter – Here you can register and apply for internships, as well as read tons of useful information on a job search process.
+- College Recruiter – Here you can register and apply for internships and read tons of useful information on a job search process.
 Learn what recruiters want from candidates today and do your best to prepare for entering a job market.

 Using Social Media as a Job Search Tool

 Social media goes beyond funny memes, news, and connections with family and friends.
-Today, it’s a powerful tool for job search and networking.
-Your online job for students may be hiding there, so make sure to optimize profiles on LinkedIn and Facebook.
+Today, it’s a powerful tool for work search and networking.
+Your online student jobs may be hiding there, so make sure to optimize profiles on LinkedIn and Facebook.

 Now, let’s break it down into specific social networks and resources you can use for student job search: